 American Osteopathic Board of Obstetrics and Gynecology

 A physician who has not obtained final certification at the end of six years of board eligibility may petition the AOBOG in writing for re-entry into the certification process.
 The petition must include the following:

 - Copy of a current CV

-- Copy of the letter stating that your training is complete
+- Copy of the letter (from ACOOG if osteopathically-trained or AOA if allopathically-trained) stating that your training is complete

-In addition, candidates must hold a current, active state medical license and current AOA membership in good standing in order for their petition to be accepted.
+In addition, candidates must hold a current, active state medical license in order for their petition to be accepted.
 The AOBOG office will verify this information for you.